 Gain expert knowledge on improving your tone, technical ability, sight-reading, and overall musicianship.
 Strengthen your performance skills and rehearsal techniques in a classical brass ensemble setting.
 Students will play alongside faculty, many of whom perform with the Boston Pops and the Boston Symphony Orchestra, in large and small ensembles focused on various classical time periods.
 Ensembles in this track are generally between five and 12 players, with an even distribution of brass instruments.

 In addition to ensemble classes, French horn players will have daily master classes with Eli Epstein, a veteran horn player with the Cleveland Orchestra, author of Horn Playing from the Inside Out, and horn professor at Boston Conservatory at Berklee.

 Take your reading, ensemble playing, and improvisational skills to the next level.
-Students can participate in several jam sessions throught the week and will perform in one of three ensembles.
+Students can participate in several jam sessions throughout the week and will perform in one of three ensembles.
 Ensembles in this track are generally between eight and 12 brass players, and include a rhythm section.
 Choose one of the following ensembles based on the style that suits you:

 - Jazz: Get familiar with jazz harmony, melody, and rhythm while exploring the roots and branches of America’s unique musical art form.
 Students will perform music from bebop to swing and modern jazz.

 - Funk: Study music that combines elements of R&B and soul music.
 “Funkify” your soul with music from the likes of the Meters, John Scofield, the Yellow Jackets, Snarky Puppy, and more.